anonishere/discord-mutifix/README.md

 # discord-mutifix
-fixes bultipple errors in disord and better discord
+fixes multiple errors in disord and better discord